How Affordable are the Most Livable Cities in Asia and the Pacific?

 A livable city is what most of us want.
 Green parks, thriving local markets, good schools, reliable hospitals.
 But how affordable are livable cities?
 This is a crucial question, because what are all the amenities and features of a livable city worth for, if its citizens cannot afford or access them?

 For that reason, I have recently taken one of the well-known rankings for livable cities from Mercer and compared it to their cities ranking for cost of living.
-You can find the calculation method and complete results for cities worldwide here.

 I have singled out the cities in Asia and the Pacific to see how their cost of living compares to their livability.
 While I am aware of the incompleteness of such rankings and the general debate around their methodologies, the results still provide an interesting glimpse at Asian cities.